joschout/OOC-4D-SVO-Builder/LEESMIJ.md

 * -st : temporal gridsize
 * -l : (memory limit) : The memory limit for the SVO builder, in Mb.
 This is where the out-of-core part kicks in, of course.
 The tool will automatically select the most optimal partition size depending on the given memory limit.
 (Default: 2048)
 * -v : Be very verbose, for debugging purposes.
 Switch this on if you're running into problems.
+* -data_out : write a log file with statistics.
+The file has the .data extension
 * -levels: Generate intermediare SVO levels' voxel payloads by averaging data from lower levels (which is a quick and dirty way to do low-cost Level-Of-Detail hierarchies).
 If this option is not specified, only the leaf nodes have an actual payload.
 (Default: off)
 * -c (color_mode) :  NOT IN BINARY VOXELIZATION
 Generate colors for the voxels.
 Keep in mind that when you're using the geometry-only version of the tool (svo_builder_binary), all the color options will be ignored and the voxels will just get a fixed white color.
 Options for color mode: (Default: model)